kevL/yata/ReadMe.txt

 Appendix E: how to use Info paths

-IMPORTANT - Info (on the statusbar) and InfoInput dialogs are hardcoded to work with 2das that ship with NwN2 only.
-NwN and NwN:EE users can (and will) get incorrect results.
+IMPORTANT - Info (on the statusbar) and InfoInput dialogs are hardcoded to work with 2das that ship with or are compliant with those that ship with NwN2 only.
+NwN and NwN:EE users can get incorrect results.
 Info and InfoInput are not waranteed (sic) for NwN or NwN:EE.

 Yata is capable of displaying readable info about fields in Crafting.2da, Spells.2da, Feat.2da, and Classes.2da.
 Paths to various other 2da-files need to